erolkuluslu/BASIC_MVVM/README.md

-# Basic MVVM Flutter App (For HardwareAndro) - Helper Edition
+# Basic MVVM Flutter App

 This Flutter application, crafted with insights from HardwareAndro's code and videos, follows the MVVM (Model-View-ViewModel) architecture pattern.
 It includes a basic user interface for entering a user name, performing validation, and interacting with a service layer.
 The application is structured into different classes and files to maintain a clean and modular codebase, with inspiration and guidance from HardwareAndro's resources.